The Bride of Habaek: Main

 A neuropsychiatrist with her own practice, who is currently struggling and swamped with debt.
-She is an only child with a tormented past, due to her belief that she was abandoned by her father as a teenager, resulting in her attempt to commit suicide by jumping into the Han River.
+She is an only child with a tormented past, due to her belief that she was abandoned by her father as a teenager, resulting in her suicide attempt by jumping into the Han River.
 Although she was saved from drowning, she ends up developing hydrophobia, especially for cold water.
 She meets Ha-baek upon his arrival to earth and, while helping him adjust to the human world and retrieve the sacred stones, falls in love with him.
 Unknowingly to them both, she is destined to be his bride.